Amazon faces biggest union push in its history

 At Amazon, things haven't ended well for outspoken workers either.

 Last year, Amazon fired warehouse worker Christian Smalls, who led a walkout at a New York warehouse, hoping to get the company to better protect workers against the coronavirus.
-Office workers who joined in and spoke about working conditions in the warehouses during the pandemic were also fired, though Amazon says they were fired for other reasons.
+Office workers who joined in and spoke about working conditions in the warehouses during the pandemic were also fired, though Amazon says it was for other reasons.
 An Amazon executive quit in protest last spring, saying he couldn’t stand by as whistleblowers were silenced.

 Bates is aware of the risks.